gagebenne/Probably-Interesting-Data/README.md

 By attempting to apply k-means to a nicely-clustered dataset, and a skew-clustered dataset, we have developed a profile of the k-means clustering strategy.
 The following sections provide the details and visuals for each dataset.

 ## Dataset 1: Iris
+### Basic Idea
+This is a very common example dataset for exemplifying k-means clustering, and we thought we would start off by making sure we could properly replicate the results of others.
+We compared sepal width versus sepal length for three species of iris plants, which, as it turns out, have two distinct width/ratios that are observable both to the human eye, and also to the k-means algorithm.
+The cluster to the left is the anomoly species, at least as opposed to the other two species which lie in the other cluster.

 Sepal Width vs. Sepal Length

 ![Initial](iris/SepalLengthCm_PetalLengthCm_initial.png)